Fernand Khnopff: Youth and training

-Fernand Khnopff was born to a wealthy family that was part of the high bourgeoisie for generations.
-Khnopff's ancestors had lived in the Vossenhoek area of Grembergen Flanders since the early 17th century but were of Austrian and Portuguese descent.
+Fernand Khnopff was born to a wealthy family that had been part of the high bourgeoisie for generations.
+Khnopff's ancestors had lived in the Vossenhoek area of Grembergen, Flanders, since the early 17th century but were of Austrian and Portuguese descent.
 Most male members of his family had been lawyers or judges, and young Fernand was destined for a juridical career.
-In his early childhood (1859–1864), he lived in Bruges where his father was appointed Substitut Du Procureur Du Roi.
+In his early childhood (1859–1864), he lived in Bruges, where his father was appointed substitut du procureur du roi (deputy public prosecutor).
 His childhood memories of the medieval city of Bruges would play a significant role in his later work.
 In 1864, the family moved to Brussels.
-In his childhood Khnopff spent part of his summer holidays in the hamlet of Tillet (Note: As of 1977, Tillet is part of the Sainte-Ode commune.) not so far from Bastogne in the Luxemburg province where his maternal grandparents owned an estate.
+In his childhood Khnopff spent part of his summer holidays in the hamlet of Tillet, (Note: As of 1977, Tillet is part of the Sainte-Ode commune.) not far from Bastogne in the Luxemburg province, where his maternal grandparents owned an estate.
 He painted several views of this village.

 To please his parents, he went to law school at the Free University of Brussels (now divided into the Université Libre de Bruxelles and the Vrije Universiteit Brussel) when he was 18 years old.
 During this period, he developed a passion for literature, discovering the works of Baudelaire, Flaubert, Leconte de Lisle and other mostly French authors.
 With his younger brother Georges Khnopff – also a passionate amateur of contemporary music and poetry – he started to frequent Jeune Belgique ("Young Belgium"), a group of young writers including Max Waller, Georges Rodenbach, Iwan Gilkin, and Emile Verhaeren.

-Khnopff left University due to a lack of interest in his law studies and began to frequent the studio of Xavier Mellery, who made him familiar with the art of painting.
-On 25 October 1876, he enrolled for the Cours De Dessin Après Nature ("course of drawing after nature") at the Académie Royale des Beaux-Arts.
+Khnopff left university for lack of interest in his law studies and began to frequent the studio of Xavier Mellery, who introduced him to painting.
+On 25 October 1876, he enrolled in the cours de dessin après nature ("course of drawing after nature") at the Académie Royale des Beaux-Arts.
 At the Académie, his most famous fellow student was James Ensor, whom he disliked from the start.
-Between 1877 and 1880, Khnopff made several trips to Paris where he discovered the work of Delacroix, Ingres, Moreau and Stevens.
-At the Paris World Fair of 1878 he became acquainted with the oeuvre of Millais and Burne-Jones.
-During his last year at the Académie in 1878–1879 he neglected his classes in Brussels and lived for a while in Passy, where he visited the Cours Libres of Jules Joseph Lefebvre at the Académie Julian.
+Between 1877 and 1880, Khnopff made several trips to Paris, where he discovered the work of Delacroix, Ingres, Moreau and Stevens.
+At the Paris World Fair of 1878 he became acquainted with the work of Millais and Burne-Jones.
+During his last year at the Académie in 1878–1879 he neglected his classes in Brussels and lived for a while in Passy, where he attended the open courses of Jules Joseph Lefebvre at the Académie Julian.